DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

 ## 3. Deploy ODM to AWS ECS Fargate

 ODM can be deployed either in [HTTP](docker-compose-http.yaml) or [HTTPS](docker-compose-https.yaml) mode.
 Each of the ODM components are configured to be deployed as separate ECS task due to IBM licensing service which logs CPU usage per ECS task.
 The IBM Licensing service will be deployed to each ECS task for tracking purpose.
-Inspect the docker-compose file for more explanation.
+Inspect the docker-compose file for more details.

 ### 3.1 Edit docker-compose file